Building Applications for Kubernetes

 In this lesson, you’ll learn how to use tools that will shorten the feedback loop and improve velocity when developing apps for Kubernetes.

-I am a Senior Kubernetes Architect at VMware.
+I am an independent consultant and Platform Field Engineer.
 I was an early adopter of Docker and Kubernetes and have spent the past few years helping enterprises adopt cloud native technology.View Profile